NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 --image-size <int, int>
     Output camera image size (width and height).

+--dem-height-error-tol <float (default: 0.001)>
+    When intersecting a ray with a DEM, use this as the height error tolerance (measured in meters).
+It is expected that the default will be always good enough.

 --threads <integer (default: 0)>
     Select the number of threads to use for each process.
 If 0, use